CABSEL/DeltaNeTSplus/README.md

                          par=TRUE, numClusters=2)
 ```

 Finally, we can check the perturbation scores for the given gene set.
 In the following example results, mex-3, pie-1, and pal-1 showed the lowest perturbation values for exp.
 A (1st Column) and exp.
 B (2nd Column), and exp.
-C (3rd column), respectively, suggesting that those could be the genes directly inhibited during the experiments.
+C (3rd column), respectively, suggesting that those could be the genes directly repressed during the experiments.

 ```{r warning=FALSE,eval=FALSE,echo=TRUE}